Stackout/yiimp_install_scrypt/README.md

 There will be several wallets already in yiimp.
 These have nothing to do with the installation script and are from the database import from the yiimp github.

-If you need further assistance we have a small but growing discord channel at https://discord.gg/uQ5wdTC

 *****Do not run the script as root*****

 This script has an interactive beginning and will ask for the following information: